WiNG-CoMM/yakuza-fy/README.md

 - Integrates with **Table Map** to force overlay closing on the observer.
 - Optional hotkey (`Alt+Y` by default) to force-close the overlay.
 - Settings to control auto-close behavior and permissions.
+- New in 1.1.0: Support for Foundry V13.
+- New in 1.1.0: Exposed API to use Yakuza-fy in other modules.

 ## Installation